Raye Virginia Allen

-Raye Virginia Allen is an American cultural historian and author.
+Raye Virginia Allen (1929 – March 26, 2022) was an American cultural historian and author.

 Personal life

 Allen graduated from the University of Texas at Austin where she completed a Bachelor of Arts and a Master of Arts degree.
 She helped found the Cultural Activities Center in Temple, Texas during the 1950s, later becoming a founding trustee of the American Folklife Center at the Library of Congress and the Fund for Folk Culture.

+Allen died in Temple on March 26, 2022.

 Recognition

-Her book Gordon Conway: Fashioning a New Woman won the Liz Carpenter Women's History Award and the Violet Crown Non-Fiction Award.
+Allen's book Gordon Conway: Fashioning a New Woman won the Liz Carpenter Women's History Award and the Violet Crown Non-Fiction Award.
 A $2,000 scholarship was founded in her name, titled the Raye Virginia Allen State President Scholarship.